 The team went 32-28 in the pandemic-shortened season and lost in the Wild Card round to Tampa Bay.
 The team was led by Vladimir Guerreo Jr., Cavan Biggio and Bo Bichette.
 All three players are the sons of former MLB stars.

-If you are a fan of the Toronto Blue Jays, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Toronto Blue Jays have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Toronto Blue Jays, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Toronto Blue Jays have the star power to make it all the way to the World Series in 2022?

 Still got some burning questions about the Toronto Blue Jays?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!

 The Toronto Blue Jays play their home games at the Rogers Centre.

 Who owns the Toronto Blue Jays?

 Rogers Communications owns the Blue Jays.
 The company is a telecommunications and television service provider that serves Canada.